BNasmith/PTForsyth/PTFWorkofChrist.md

 member that the whole secret of truth in this matter is not what we are sometimes told a change of emphasis.
-We have changed the emphasis, and yet we are short of the truth ; and the state of the Church's piety shows it.
+We have changed the emphasis, and yet we are short of the truth; and the state of the Church's piety shows it.
-We have moved the accent from the objective to the subjective work of Christ ; and we fall victims more and more to a weak religious sub- jectivism which has the ethical interest but not the moral note.
+We have moved the accent from the objective to the subjective work of Christ; and we fall victims more and more to a weak religious sub- jectivism which has the ethical interest but not the moral note.
 We fall into a subjectivism